bencoullie/can-i-order-pls-thanks/README.md

 1. clone repo
 2. `nvm use` (or otherwise set node version to 14)
 3. `yarn install`
-4. `yarn disappointUrself 'eden terrace' 10` (check countdown delivery for Eden Terrace area every 10 minutes).
+4. `yarn disappointYourself 'Eden Terrace' 10` (check countdown delivery for Eden Terrace area every 10 minutes).
 You will be notified of that area's delivery status.
 I.e. do they have a deliver slot available literally anywhere (sigh).
 Change suburb or interval accordingly.

 You can see what the headless browser is seeing by looking at `latest-screenshot-final.png` in the root dir (resets this snapshot before asserting on every loop).